Why so many starving bees?

 A lack of honey may be due to over-harvesting, but it may also be due to paltry nectar flows or particularly long winters.
-Whatever the cause, feeding sugar is a long, time-consuming, and expensive ordeal–but it may be the only way to keep your bees alive.
+Whatever the cause, feeding sugar can be a long, time-consuming, and expensive ordeal—but it may be the only way to keep your bees alive.

-The photo below shows what typical starved bees look like.
-The bees–still in the shape of a cluster–all died head-down in a cell with their little butts sticking up in the air.
-Each is trying to survive by licking every last molecule of sugar from the bottom of a cell, but when that gives out, they die from lack of fuel or freezing to death.
-It is a very sad sight to see.
-The photo was kindly provided by Jared Watkins.
+The photo below shows what starved bees typically look like.
+The bees—still in the shape of a cluster—all died head-down in a cell with their little butts sticking up in the air.

 Please note, however, that adult bees with their heads down and butts up is a typical wintertime configuration and not a sure sign of starvation.
 According to Thomas Seeley, “Worker bees deep in cells, with heads down, are a normal part of a winter cluster.
 This is what the bees do to keep the insulating mantle of the cluster continuous, even where a comb slices through it.
 When a colony starves, we find lots of bees deep in cells, but they are not a sign of starvation.”